Hubley must resign, Watson should apologize over scathing LRT report, says former councillor | CBC News

 New mayor says he'll work with councillors

-Ottawa's new mayor, Mark Sutcliffe, pledged to improve accountability and transparency around the city's light rail network and implement "key recommendations" from the scathing report issued Wednesday.
+Ottawa's new mayor pledged to improve accountability and transparency around the city's light rail network and implement "key recommendations" from the scathing report issued Wednesday.

-"My intention is to collaborate with city council and not withhold information form them," said Sutcliffe.
+"My intention is to collaborate with city council and not withhold information from them," said Sutcliffe.

 Former councillors, including Deans, had long pushed for answers on LRT issues before the inquiry began, but were repeatedly rebuffed.